Ewandro Stenzowski: Europe

 Also in 2011 he was a finalist in the international competition Klassik Mania held in Vienna and started studying for his Master of Music degree in Germany at the State University of Music and Performing Arts Stuttgart as a student of Ulrike Sonntag.
 He made his European operatic debut as Peter Quint in Brittens The Turn of The Screw in the Wilhelma-Theater in Stuttgart.
 In the 2012/2013 season, Stenzowski became a member of the International Opera Studio at the Staatsoper Stuttgart.
-Here he appeared as Hrazda in Janáček's Osud, and Flavio in Bellini's Norma.
+Here he appeared as Hrázda in Janáček's Osud, Flavio in Bellini's Norma, Abdallo in Verdi's Nabucco, the Second Priest in Mozart's Die Zauberflöte, and the Officer in Strauss' Ariadne auf Naxos.

-In 2014, he appeared as Stewa Buryja in Janáček's Jenůfa and Nemorino in Donizetti's L'elisir d'amore at the Landestheater Detmold in North Rhine-Westphalia, before joining the Detmold opera ensemble.
-With this ensemble, he performed as the Second Priest in Mozart's Die Zauberflöte, Cassio in Verdi's Otello, Narraboth in Salome, Rodolfo in Puccini's La bohème, Alfred in Die Fledermaus by Johann Strauss, Aeghist in Elektra by Richard Strauss, Virginio in the world premiere of Sogno d'un mattino di primavera by Alexander Muno, Kunz Vogelsang in Wagner's Die Meistersinger von Nürnberg, the Duke of Mantua in Verdi's Rigoletto, Erik in Wagner's Der fliegende Holländer, and Mario Cavaradossi in Puccini's Tosca.
-In 2018 he sang Erik in a production of Der fliegende Holländer in his Teatro Petruzzelli debut.
+In 2014 he appeared as Stewa Buryja in Janáček's Jenůfa and Nemorino in Donizetti's L'elisir d'amore as a guest at the Landestheater Detmold in North Rhine-Westphalia, before joining the Detmold opera ensemble with begin of the 2014/2015 season.
+With this ensemble, he performed again as the Second Priest in Die Zauberflöte, as Cassio in Verdi's Otello, and Narraboth in Salome.
+In Summer 2015 Stenzowski made his debut as Canio in Leoncavallo's Pagliacci at the open air opera festival in Nürtingen, followed by further debuts in Detmold as Rodolfo in Puccini's La bohème, Alfred in Die Fledermaus by Johann Strauss, Aegisth in Elektra by Richard Strauss, Virginio in the world premiere of Sogno d'un mattino di primavera by Alexander Muno, Kunz Vogelsang in Wagner's Die Meistersinger von Nürnberg, the Duke of Mantua in Verdi's Rigoletto, Erik in Wagner's Der fliegende Holländer, and Mario Cavaradossi in Puccini's Tosca.